Lizzo Graces ‘V Magazine’ Cover While Telling Big Girls That Their Body Is Beautiful And High Fashion

 On Spotify, she currently has over 6.9 million monthly listeners.

-2019 has been a big year for Lizzo so far as her record sales and social media followers continue to increase.
+So far, 2019 has been a big year for Lizzo as her record sales and social media followers continue to increase.
 On Instagram, she is very close to hitting the 1 million milestone as she currently has over 994,000 followers.
 On Twitter, she has over 228,000 followers.